zhaocai/rootee/README.md

 This short script tries to find project root path based on common source control directory structure and project related files.

-It is not 100% accurately but works for most common cases.
+It is not 100% accurate but works for most common cases.

 ## INSTALLATION: